Marsh Creek Watershed Council (MCWC)

 Meetings are held once a month and typically alternate between virtual Zoom meetings and in-person field trips throughout the watershed.
 The Zoom meetings are held on the last Tuesday of the month from 4:00 to 5:30pm.

-The 2024 MCWC Zoom meetings are planned to occur on January 30, March 26, May 28, July 30, and October 29.
+The 2025 MCWC Zoom meetings are planned to occur on January 28th, March 25th, May 27th, July 29th, and October 28th.
 Field trips and/or in-person meetings will be scheduled during the months between.
-The MCWC will not meet or have field trips during the months of August and December.
+The MCWC will not meet or have field trips during the months of August or December.

 If you would like to receive information regarding upcoming meetings, field trips, and updates, please add yourself to the email list below.
 All are welcome to join MCWC activities!